PontiffNate/treepeep/README.md

 To get started with treepeep, a few simple things need to be done.

-## install yarn
+## install yarn/npm

 Why repeat what's already been written down?
+Here, we have no preference to what nodejs package manger you have (yarn & npm), just install one of them.

+If you have Node.js installed, you should have npm installed as well, just verify with `npm -v`.
+You can also opt for yarn if you please.

 To install the yarn package manager, visit the [official yarn site](https://yarnpkg.com/lang/en/docs/install/#windows-stable) and follow their instructions!

-## run yarn
+## run the executable

  Next, to get the app set up and running, the following commands sould be put into the terminal on your computer.

+**for npm**

+`npm install`

+`npm start`

+**for yarn**

 `yarn install`